Key features and details

-ab109719 (MS861) allows for the rapid and simple preparation of mitochondrial, cytoplasmic and nuclear fractions from cultured cells.
-Unlike competing products, this kit does not require mechanical disruption of the sample.
-This is an important performance characteristic, as mechanical disruption can also disrupt mitochondrial membranes, causing the biologically-irrelevant release of proteins.
-Particularly useful in studying apoptosis and the movement of pro-apoptotic proteins such as cytochrome c.
+This kit does not require mechanical disruption of the sample.
+This is important as mechanical disruption can disrupt mitochondrial membranes, causing the biologically-irrelevant release of proteins.
+This kit is particularly useful in studying apoptosis and the movement of pro-apoptotic proteins such as cytochrome c.

-A companion product is also available which allows for the fractionation of cells grown in 96-well plates: Cell Fractionation Kit HT (ab109718/MS862).
+A companion product is also available which allows for the fractionation of cells grown in 96-well plates: Cell Fractionation Kit HT (ab109718).

 Components 1 kit 5X SDS Sample Buffer 1 x 10ml Buffer A 2x concentrate 1 x 175ml Detergent I 1 x 25µl Detergent II 1 x 1ml